Yoinnkkk/Altar/README.md

-# Altar
-Incremental game
+# Altar,  A game about blood

-Created by MichaelPonders & Yoink, with help from Kuriman and Tommy
+**Created by MichaelPonders & Yoink, with help from Kuriman and Tommy**